 Vianne has married her childhood sweetheart, Antoine, and they have one daughter (a miracle in a string of miscarriages and stillborns).
 When war breaks out, Antoine leaves their quiet French village to fight on the front.
 Left at home, Vianne’s life doesn’t remain peaceful either as their home is taken over by a German captain, food becomes increasingly scarce, and her best friend, who is Jewish, increasingly becomes a target.

 Isabelle, who has just turned 18, has spent her life running away from boarding schools and looking for love from both her father and her sister.
 When the war breaks out, she falls in love with a Resistance fighter, but when he too abandons her, she directs all her energy into the Resistance as well.

 Of course, both of them are in impossible situations, where they have to make one awful choice after another, and they have no idea who to trust.

 In addition to alternating between their stories, there is also an elderly woman who is returning to Paris from her current home in America to attend a remembrance event.
 You can assume from the beginning that it is one of the sisters, but you don’t know which one it is, and what that might mean about the other sister – did she die during the war?
 Is she still alive?
 Did they ever reconcile?

-I loved that this book showed so many different aspects of the war – life in the countryside and in the cities, Nazis who are decent people and Nazis who are just so evil, the Resistance movement, the concentration camps.
+I loved that The Nightingale by Kristin Hannah showed so many different aspects of the war – life in the countryside and in the cities, Nazis who are decent people and Nazis who are just so evil, the Resistance movement, the concentration camps.